marcoguerri/marcoguerri.github.io/_posts/2016-03-21-tales-of-mistery-and-pxelinux.markdown

 as printf, having debug messages written directly on the video buffer.
 In my case, serial port was actually good enough, I could easily copy/paste, which would have been more difficult with KVM.
-Clearly, it was not my intention to go down in the machine room and plug any connector to the machine.
+Clearly, it was not my intention to go down in the servers room and plug any connector to the machine.
 Again, modern BMCs can redirect traffic on serial port on the network via Serial Over Lan.
 So,

 * SOL activated